-The intranasal mist vaccine is publicly funded under the Universal Influenza Immunization Program (UIIP) for children and youth aged 2 to 17 years of age.
+The intranasal mist vaccine is publicly funded under the UIIP for persons 2 to 17 years of age.
 The intranasal vaccine is a live attenuated influenza vaccine (LAIV).

-According to the NACI Statement on Seasonal Influenza Vaccine for 2015-2016, both children and adults can shed vaccine viruses after vaccination with a LAIV.
+According to the NACI Statement on Seasonal Influenza Vaccine for 2016-2017, both children and adults can shed vaccine viruses after vaccination with a LAIV.
 However, frequency of shedding decreases with increasing age and time from vaccination.